 A dedicated user account is a user account whose sole purpose is to supply DHCP servers with credentials for DNS dynamic update registrations.
 Assume that you have created a dedicated user account and configured DHCP servers with the account credentials.
 Each DHCP server will supply these credentials when it registers names on behalf of DHCP clients that are using DNS dynamic update.
 The dedicated user account should be created in the forest where the primary DNS server for the zone to be updated resides.
 The dedicated user account can also be located in another forest.
 However, the forest that the account resides in must have a forest trust established with the forest that contains the primary DNS server for the zone to be updated.

 When the DHCP Server service is installed on a domain controller, you can configure the DHCP server by using the credentials of the dedicated user account to prevent the server from inheriting, and possibly misusing, the power of the domain controller.
 When the DHCP Server service is installed on a domain controller, it inherits the security permissions of the domain controller.
 The service also has the authority to update or delete any DNS record that is registered in a secure Active Directory-integrated zone.
-(This includes records that were securely registered by other Windows 2000-based or Windows Server 2003-based computers, and by domain controllers.)
+(This includes records that were securely registered by other Windows-based computers, and by domain controllers.)

 Configure DNS dynamic updates

 The dynamic update functionality that is included in Windows follows RFC 2136.
 Dynamic update enables clients and servers to register DNS domain names (PTR resource records) and IP address mappings (A resource records) to an RFC 2136-compliant DNS server.

 Configure DNS dynamic updates for DHCP clients